maellingson/BAmazon/README.md

 ## Functionality

-###This is the SQL Database
+### This is the SQL Database:
 <img width="1024" alt="sqldatabase" src="https://user-images.githubusercontent.com/35227935/42982588-78e9a210-8ba7-11e8-818b-1754a249ee93.png">

-###Available Products in the database displaying through the terminal.
+### Available products in the database dispaying through the terminal:

-###Typing in "8" selects the "8" product ID.
+### Typing in "8" selects the "8" product ID:

-###This is the prompt for the quantity to purchase.
+### This promts the user to select a quatity for purchase:

-###Once the quantity has been entered, this prompt confirms the amount is available in inventory, and provides a total dollar amount.
+### Once the quantity has been entered, this prompt confirms that the amount is available in invenory and provides a total dollar amount:

-###The prompt returns to the beginning and the user can select another product.
-In this case, the user wants to buy more product than is available.
+### The user returns to the beginning and can select another product.
+In this case, the user wants to buy more than is available for purchase:

-###The prompt says that the product is not available in that quantity and the user can repeat the process.
+### The prompt says that the product is not available in the entered quantity and the user can try again: